firedrone/Spider/doc/HACKING/GettingStarted.md

      .
 If you'd like help writing a proposal, just ask!
 We're happy to help out with good ideas.

-     You might also like to look around the rest of that direcspidery, to see more about open and past proposed changes to Spider's behavior.
+     You might also like to look around the rest of that directory, to see more about open and past proposed changes to Spider's behavior.

   6. Writing your patch